ZnL-BCM/DNAshapeR_reference/README.md

 * Output csv file name
 * Whether to consider CpG methylation (logical variable)

-Note that the *archive/* folder contains scripts which include hard-coded inputs and outputs, so using the *generate_DNAshapes_csv.R* script is recommended.
+Note that the **archive/** folder contains scripts which include hard-coded inputs and outputs, and these scripts are NOT GUARANTEED to work.
+Please use them with caution; using the *generate_DNAshapes_csv.R* script is recommended.

 ## Citations